|

 Bubblegum White

-Some peppers ripen to a creamy white color, so of course, there is a white version of the 7 Pot BBG!
-We have yet to grow this pepper, but it looks amazing, especially when the calyx and stems turn white.
+Some peppers ripen to a creamy white color, so of course, there is a white version of the 7 pot BBG!
+I have yet to grow this pepper, but it looks amazing, especially when the calyx and stems turn white.
 Here are some pictures and seeds.

 Orange BBG Peppers

-There are also orange variants of the original Bubblegum pepper.
-Check out some of them here, along with several other unique Bubblegum-related pepper varieties on White Hot Peppers.
+There are also orange variants of the original bubblegum pepper.
+Check out some of them here, along with several other unique bubblegum-related pepper varieties.

 Read Next: